 Virginia Eviction Notice

 A Virginia eviction notice is a formal document used by landlords to inform tenants of their failure to comply with the terms of their lease agreement, such as nonpayment of rent or lease violations.
-This notice serves as a legal demand for the tenant to either remedy the situation or vacate the premises within a specified timeframe.
-If the tenant fails to comply, the landlord may initiate eviction proceedings in court.
+Furthermore, this notice serves as a legal demand for the tenant to either remedy the situation or vacate the premises within a specified timeframe.
+Additionally, if the tenant fails to comply, the landlord may initiate eviction proceedings in court.

 Virginia Eviction Notice